timchenggu123/FlashMemorizeDroid/README.md

 The are a couple ways you can get your deck file onto your phone.

 The simplest way is to connect your phone via usb, then drag the file into a folder of your choice on your phone.
-(If you have pictures included in the deck, make sure to also put them *under the same directory* as the .txt file)
+(If you have pictures included in the deck, make sure they are all compressed into a zip file. **Refer to Step 4 of creating decks**)

 Alternatively, you could also upload the file on Google Drive. **Note: The Google Drive method works with the default android file manager on newer versions of the Android system.
-If your phone uses a custom file manager, this might not work.
-Moreover, Google Drive method does not be able to automatically add pictures yet, but you can add them from your phone once you load the deck.**
+If your phone uses a custom file manager, you might need to download the file in your browser first then open it from your file manager in app (the downloaded files are usually located in the Download/Downloads folder).
+The general idea of this method can be applied to almost any cloud storage services**

 Once you have the file on your phone or on google drive, you can launch FlashMemorize on your phone.
 On the main screen, tap the cicular "+" floating button.
 This should open the file manager.
 Navigate to your file and tap it.

 It might take a while for the file to load, please wait with patience.
-After loading is complete, you should see the deck on the main screen.
+After loading is complete, you should be able to see the deck on the main screen.

 Tap the deck to open it.
 Now you can begin studying!